FahimZaman/LDSeg/README.md

 In the inference phase, image embedding is obtained first using the image encoder, and then the score model is iterated for $t = T \cdots 1$ to obtain ![Math](https://latex.codecogs.com/png.latex?\tilde{z}_{l(0)}), staring with ![Math](https://latex.codecogs.com/png.latex?\tilde{z}_{l(T)}) as a Gaussian random noise $(\mathcal{N}(\mathrm{0, I}))$.
 Finally, the trained label decoder is used to get the final segmentation $\hat{y}$.

 ## Model Training/Inference
 The model can be configured using the cfg.ini file (Instructions are given in the cfg.ini).
-To run the model for training/inference, use the LDSeg.py file.
+To run the model for training/inference, use the LDSeg.py (LDSeg3D.py for 3D images) file.

 ```bash
 python3 LDSeg.py